 Gentle and playful marine mammals, Florida manatees have come to represent the amazing biodiversity of the Everglades.
 With their large size, slow-moving nature, and fondness for munching sea grass, it’s easy to see why they’re nicknamed “sea cows.”
 Found in Florida’s coastal waters, manatees will also migrate into estuaries and shallow rivers, following the warm temperatures they need to survive.
 They have long been a source of fascination for those who encounter them, most notably inspiring sailors’ tales of mermaids — even Christopher Columbus remarked upon these less-than-gorgeous “mermaids” while on his New World travels.
 But despite their enduring popularity, today manatees are more imperiled than ever.

 Thanks to a scientific petition by the Center, in 2009 the U.S. Fish and Wildlife Service announced that a three-decade-old critical habitat designation — badly in need of an update — might warrant review.
 But early the next year, the Service announced it would indefinitely postpone actually granting the manatee a new designation.
-And in 2016, the Service announced a proposal to downlist the manatee from “endangered” to “threatened” despite the fact that hundreds of manatees die each year from boat strikes, habitat loss and other causes.
+And in 2017, the Service downlisted the manatee from “endangered” to “threatened” despite the fact that 2016 had been the deadliest-ever year for manatees.

 The Center has sued twice before on behalf of the manatee — once to maintain Endangered Species Act protections and again to force federal authorities to update population assessments that will guide manatee management decisions.
 We’ll keep working to earn greater protections for this giant gray “mermaid.”